Our Guesthouse on Koh Chang

 Terms of payment: There’s no need for any advance payment.
 I’ll trust you to show up if you say you will – so don’t let me down and taint my faith in humanity.
 You can pay in three ways:

-1) The simplest ways is in cash – Thai baht – when you check out.
+1) The simplest way is in cash – Thai baht – when you check out.

-2) Crypto – By stablecoin eg USDC / USDT / BUSD.
-Let me know when you are here if you want to do this, don’t wait until it’s time to check out
+3) Crypto – Let me know when you are here if you want to do this, don’t wait until it’s time to check out.

 Location: Although we’re in the centre of Klong Prao beach, we’re a little off the beaten track.
 This part of the beach is the quietest on the west coast and never gets crowded.
 You can always find a quiet spot to sit and read, sunbathe etc here.
 And you’re guaranteed not to be disturbed by people selling souvenir junk on the beach or by noise from any bars or beach restaurants.

 To walk to the main road takes about 15-20 minutes along the access road.
-Here you’ll find cheap restaurants, a bank, a bakery and a 7-eleven, Tesco Express etc. Some of you may be disappointed to know that the nearest beer bars or souvenir shops are over 30 minutes walk away.
+Here you’ll find cheap restaurants, a bank, a bakery and a 7-eleven, Lotus minimart etc. Some of you may be disappointed to know that the nearest beer bars or souvenir shops are over 30 minutes walk away.

 And when you’re on the main road it’s under 10 minutes pick up truck taxi ride to the supermarket and shops at the north end of the beach or to Kai Bae village to the south.
 So we’re not cut off from the outside world entirely.